Bhuvana-sketch/aether-chat/README.md

-# Aether — AI Chat (Powered by Groq — 100% FREE)
+# Aether — AI Chat

 A production-ready AI chat app built with Next.js 14 and Groq.
-**Completely free** — Groq's free tier works globally including India, no credit card needed.

 ## Stack